fgsch/pwned-passwords-downloader-rs/README.md

 With `--incremental` (the default), the tool uses this cache to skip unchanged ranges via `If-None-Match`.
 If a range’s file is missing, it is downloaded unconditionally.
-Use `--incremental always` to always issue conditional requests, even when files are missing.
+Use `--ignore-missing-hash-file` to always issue conditional requests, even when files are missing (useful if you copy `.etag_cache.json` to another machine and only want to fetch ranges that changed).
 Deleting the cache or using `--incremental false` forces a full re-download.

 Because the cache tracks the last-seen ETags, incremental mode also fetches any ranges that have changed since the previous run.